 - chain-mail bullshit and conspiracies.

-How little people reason, as opposed to screaming and parroting.
+How little (as opposed to how much) people reason, as opposed to screaming and parroting.

 I tend to be a bit sloppy about self-grooming and self-caring.
 Sorry.